yzerlaut/graphs/README.md

 ge = datavyz.graph_env('manuscript')

+# a first figure, just a grid of axes to illustrate the dimension setting, see figure below
 fig1, AX1 = ge.figure(axes=(2,2)) # just a 2x2 grid of axes

 # a more complex grid of axes: